Retribution-RP/qb-policejob/README.md

 Now when creating jobs anything with `"type = leo"` will be LEO.
 Here's an example of my jobs.lua in qb-core/shared/jobs.lua This will replace your current qb-policejob folder

-## Known Issues
-Blips do not work
-Garage is still shared with all LEO jobs

 ```
 ['sasp'] = {
 		label = 'San Andreas State Police',